tldr-pages/tldr/pages/linux/grub2-mkpasswd-pbkdf2.md

 # grub2-mkpasswd-pbkdf2

-> You can set up a password to prevent unauthorized users from accessing the GRUB command line, modifying kernel command-line arguments, or booting non-default OSTree deployments.
+> Set up a password to prevent unauthorized users from accessing the GRUB command line, modifying kernel command-line arguments, or booting non-default OSTree deployments.
 > More information: <https://manned.org/grub2-mkpasswd-pbkdf2>.

 - Create a password hash for GRUB 2 using PBKDF2: